UTDLonghornGaming/ctf-writeups/buckeye-2021/panic.md

 ## Source Code Review

 Rust source code is easier to audit(TM) compared to C(++) code, because you *usually* only need  to look at the unsafe blocks (here, we have three mainly), or so was the common wisdom for a while.
+This is only partially correct.
-[Infectious unsafety however,](https://www.ralfj.de/blog/2016/01/09/the-scope-of-unsafe.html) means that anything unsafe code touches or relies upon is suspect, and our first job should be to audit the `safe_map.rs` module, which is ironically very unsafe.
+[Infectious unsafety](https://www.ralfj.de/blog/2016/01/09/the-scope-of-unsafe.html) means that anything unsafe code touches or relies upon is suspect, and our first job should be to audit the `safe_map.rs` module, which is ironically very unsafe.

 ```rust
     impl<K: Hash + Eq, V> Drop for Slot<K, V> {